 Here's the story: your business is getting many visitors, better than you ever expected.
 The high you feel when seeing that massive number in your analytics is strong enough to get you excited for the rest of the workweek.
 Then, you look at your sales - the number is the same.
 Your visitors aren't completing purchases - what you want them to do.
 The high did not last long.

-If this story sounds familiar, you probably have a conversion rate optimization problem.
+If this story sounds familiar, you probably have a conversion rate optimization problem, like many others in the e-commerce industry.
 In simplest terms, your conversion rate is how many of your store visitors complete the action you want them to, which is probably a purchase.

 It can be frustrating, especially if you're confident in your product, have a strong marketing strategy in action, and everyone who does purchase your product raves about how great it is.
 So, where's the problem?